-The MSH-M Series inverter/charger provides the Load Support feature.
-Older remote revisions will work with the MSH-M Series, however, to view the Load Support status the following remote revisions are required.
+The MSH-RE Series inverter/charger provides the Load Support feature and has two independent AC source inputs (AC1/GRID, AC2/GEN) with independent AC input amps and VAC dropout settings, and AC meters for each input.
+Older remote revisions will work with the MSH-RE Series.
+However, to view the Load Support status and to monitor and allow independent AC input settings, the following remote revisions are required.